petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-separate-catalog-pages-for-individual-product-catalogs.md

 # Creating Separate Catalog Pages for Individual Product Catalogs

-You may have products from multiple catalogs in your storefront and want them displayed on separate Catalog Pages.
-For instance, one catalog may have products on sale while the other may have consumables.
-By default, the Catalog Page displays all the products from all catalogs.
-To separate them, you need to use a Custom Filter.
+You may have products from multiple catalogs in your storefront.
+Liferay stores Products in Catalogs and displays them in your storefront using a *Catalog Page*.
+See [Creating a Catalog Page](./creating-a-catalog-page.md) for more information.
+Since different catalogs can contain different kinds of products, you can differentiate them using multiple Catalog Pages.

+To do this, you must first have two or more Catalogs, and at least one Catalog page.
+Then, duplicate the existing Catalog Page and add the [Custom Filter](https://learn.liferay.com/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.html) widget on both pages to filter products by the catalog ID.

 ## Copying an Existing Catalog Page